 The quickest and easiest way to get a divorce in Alabama is by filing an uncontested divorce.
 Uncontested divorces are also called “no fault” divorces and can only be entered into when both parties agree that divorce is what they want and agree on how to divide their joint assets.
 If you have minor children, you’ll also need to agree on custody matters.
 When you agree on the terms and are both committed to getting a quick and easy divorce, the process is much faster.

 This makes sense when you consider that marriage is, in the eyes of the law, essentially a contract between two people.
 Albeit it is a special kind of contract, but a contract nonetheless.
 When two parties agree on how to terminate a contract, it is usually a relatively straightforward and less stressful process.
 When there are disputes between the parties on how to terminate a contract, it becomes much more drawn out and expensive.
 The same is true of divorces.

-The Harris Law Firm currently charges $290 for an uncontested divorce with no minor children of the marriage and $390 with minor children.
-The court costs for filing an uncontested divorce in Alabama varies by county and ranges from around $200 to over $300.
+The Harris Law Firm currently charges a flat fee for these types of divorces.
+The court costs for filing an uncontested divorce in Alabama varies by county and ranges from around $200 to over $350.
 Most counties have their own unique local requirements in order to obtain an uncontested divorce, such as having certain language included in your Settlement Agreement or other documents.

 Attorney Steven A. Harris regularly blogs in the areas of family law, bankruptcy, probate, and real estate closings on this website.
 Mr. Harris tries to provide informative information to the public in easily digestible formats.
 Hopefully you enjoyed this article and feel free to supply feedback.
 We appreciate our readers & love to hear from you!